 Buckthorn was used by the ancient Greeks for protection from demons, poisons, and witches.
 Buckthorn Bark provides a bright yellow-red dye that has been used for centuries to colour textiles.

 Steep 1-3 tsp of Buckthorn Bark in 250 ml of boiling water for 5-10 minutes.
 After this time strain the mixture and drink.
 You can also drink it cold with the addition of some sweetener if desired.

 2 tsp of Buckthorn Bark pour 200 ml of water.
 Bring to a boil and simmer for 5-8 minutes.
-Set aside to infuse for half an hour, then strain.
-Drink 4 x 50 ml during the day.
+Set aside to infuse for half an hour, then strain and drink in a dose 50ml during the day.